 If you are now appealing to the U.S. Court of Appeals for Veterans Claims (CAVC), you will need to find an attorney who is admitted to practice before the court.
 Many NOVA attorneys practice before the CAVC.
 You can also use the Court's list of practitioners to find an appellate attorney.

-It’s important for veterans who have suffered military sexual trauma to have an attorney who is sensitive to the issues involved and who is familiar with the obstacles survivors face in the VA benefits system.
-The Service Women’s Action Network (SWAN) provides referrals to male and female veterans who need an attorney who is familiar with military sexual trauma.
-Call the SWAN legal referral line at 888-729-2089.
+It's important for veterans who have suffered military sexual trauma to have an attorney who is sensitive to the issues involved and who is familiar with the obstacles survivors face in the VA benefits system.
+The Service Women's Action Network (SWAN) provides referrals to male and female veterans who need an attorney who is familiar with military sexual trauma.
+Call the SWAN legal resource at 202-798-5570.

 How much a lawyer can charge for service depends on whether you need help appealing a denial or getting a discharge upgrade.